Guns, Germs, and Steel: Praise

 Many noted that the large scope of the work makes some oversimplification inevitable while still praising the book as a very erudite and generally effective synthesis of multiple different subjects.
 Paul R. Ehrlich and E. O. Wilson both praised the book.

 Northwestern University economic historian Joel Mokyr interpreted Diamond as a geographical determinist but added that the thinker could never be described as "crude" like many determinists.
 For Mokyr, Diamond's view that Eurasia succeeded largely because of a uniquely large stock of domesticable plants is flawed because of the possibility of crop manipulation and selection in the plants of other regions: the drawbacks of an indigenous North American plant such as sumpweed could have been bred out, Mokyr wrote, since "all domesticated plants had originally undesirable characteristics" eliminated via "deliberate and lucky selection mechanisms".
 Mokyr dismissed as unpersuasive Diamond's theory that breeding specimens failing to fix characteristics controlled by multiple genes "lay at the heart of the geographically challenged societies".
 Mokyr also states that in seeing economic history as centered on successful manipulation of environments, Diamond downplays the role of "the option to move to a more generous and flexible area", and speculated that non-generous environments were the source of much human ingenuity and technology.
 However, Mokyr still argued that Guns, Germs, and Steel is "one of the more important contributions to long-term economic history and is simply mandatory to anyone who purports to engage Big Questions in the area of long-term global history".
 He lauded the book as full of "clever arguments about writing, language, path dependence and so on.
 It is brimming with wisdom and knowledge, and it is the kind of knowledge economic historians have always loved and admired."

 Berkeley economic historian Brad DeLong described the book as a "work of complete and total genius".
 Harvard International Relations (IR) scholar Stephen Walt in a Foreign Policy article called the book "an exhilarating read" and put it on a list of the ten books every IR student should read.
 Tufts University IR scholar Daniel W. Drezner listed the book on his top ten list of must-read books about international economic history.
+Charlie Munger called it one of the best books of its kind that he had ever read, and one of the rare books he read twice.